Createdd/Writing/2018/articles/LawStatisticsExample.md

 - Variables (for parameters to learn, values can be derived from training, initial values are required)
 - Placeholders (allocated storage for data, initial values are not required)

+I use the TensorFlow operators precisely as "tf.add(...)" because it is pretty clear what library is used for the calculation.
+In contrast to using just "+".

 ### Start the calculations with TensorFlow session

 ```python